globalsmile/Twitter-Sentiment-Analysis/README.md

 1. `UserProfile`
 2. `TweetStats`

+- A custom column `UserID` was created in each of the tables using the M-formula `UserID = [User] & "_" & [Source]`
-- Unnecessary columns were removed
+- Unnecessary columns were removed in both tables
-- Each column was validated to have the correct data type
+- Each of the columns in the tables were validated to have the correct data type

 To ensure the accuracy of the dates in the `Date` column in the `TweetStats` table, a date table was created for referencing using the M-formula: